eviedense/CI.SI/MISC INFO/MISC CONVOS 2.md

 Lyla - *Lyla stares at her, concerned.*  I didn't mean to-

 Cisila - *She shakes her head.*  No. I get it.
 I just... *Her pointing gesture clenches into a fist and she drops her arm back to her side.*  They did it on purpose.
 She didn't just *die.* She was murdered.
-And I'll prove it.
+And I'll *prove* it. *There's a gleam in her eye.
+She's determined.*

 Lyla - *She timidly makes her way up to Cisila and grabs hold of her hands quietly.*  You don't...need to get so mad.
 I know.